tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 ### 14. Student Do: Weekly Gains (20 min)

-In this activity, students will work with nested data structures in a Python file.
+In this activity, students will work with nested data structures.
 Students will store daily stock data in a list and then store that list in a dictionary.
-The key of the dictionary will be the stock tickers.
 They will then retrieve stock data from the dictionary for specific days.

 Encourage students to work with a partner on this activity.